The West won't stop the horrors in Syria even if it could. We simply don't care

 First: after seven years of condemning violence in the "strongest possible terms," the UN -- the main mediator and supplier of aid -- has instead concluded that saying it can only say nothing about something is the only way in which it can grab attention.

 The second, more chilling conclusion from the statement, is that the UN effectively accepts it no longer has a role in Syria.
-Russia's UN Security Council veto stymies any meaningful resolution -- which is often dismissed by the Assad regime that stands accused of using Sarin gas again, despite a resolution demanding they surrender all chemical weapons.
+Russia's UN Security Council veto stymies any meaningful resolution -- which is often dismissed by the Assad regime that stands accused of using sarin gas again, despite a resolution demanding they surrender all chemical weapons.

 Where the peacemakers and diplomats should have a mechanism for de-escalation and mercy, now there is a deliberate blank space.